Skip Navigation

 Support

 When you decide to attend the University of Oklahoma, you become part of the OU Family.
-We don’t just say that – we mean it.
-One of the cornerstones of OU is our commitment to student success and enrichment, and we strive to support those in the OU Family by providing a variety of campus resources, and you will have many avenues through which you can connect with your campus and community.
-Here are a few of the countless resources available to OU students:
+We don’t just say that — we mean it.
+One of the cornerstones of OU is our commitment to student success and enrichment, and we strive to support those in the OU Family by providing a variety of campus resources.
+As a student, you will have many avenues connecting you with OU's campus and community.

 The mission of Student Life is to guide students in realizing academic, professional, and personal goals as they progress toward graduation and beyond.
 There are 500+ student organizations to choose from, including groups that celebrate your culture and background and others that are tied to your major.